ministryofjustice/itpolicycontent/content/security/framework/data-handling-and-information-sharing-guide.md

 - MoJ issued FIPS 140-2 USB memory sticks
 - CESG approved USB mass storage devices with whole hard encryption (using CESG provided cryptographic material)

 The type of device selected is normally dependant on the sensitivity of the data and the amount of data being transferred.
-Advice must be sought from the MoJ OST or MoJ ITSO on the best device to use when completing the DMF (see [Data Movement Form](#dmf) ).
+Advice must be sought from the MoJ DOST or MoJ ITSO on the best device to use when completing the DMF (see [Data Movement Form](#dmf) ).

 ##### Optical media